 Overall, people procrastinate in a chronic manner because issues such as exhaustion and anxiety outweigh their self-control and motivation.
 Accordingly, common causes of chronic procrastination include abstract goals, a disconnect from the future self, anxiety, fear of failure, perfectionism, task aversion, resentment, and sensation seeking.

-In general, the main techniques that you can use to overcome procrastination include the following.
+Key anti-procrastination techniques that you can use include the following.

 Improve your planning: